| | | | | | | | |

 Creamy milk with cinnamon sprinkled on top in a small blue saucepan.

-• Layer the Potatoes: Arrange half the sliced potatoes in overlapping layers in the prepared dish.
+• Arrange half the sliced potatoes in overlapping layers in the prepared dish.
 Pour in half of the cream mixture.
 Repeat with the remaining potatoes and cream.
 Press down gently to level the top and ensure the cream is evenly distributed.
 The cream should come just below the top layer of potatoes.

 Raw sliced potatoes arranged in a baking dish.

-• Bake: Place the dish on a baking sheet to catch any bubbling overflow.
+• Place the dish on a baking sheet to catch any bubbling overflow.
 Bake uncovered for 70 to 90 minutes, or until the potatoes are very tender and the top is golden brown.
 The cream should be thickened but not greasy or curdled.

 Creamy potato casserole with herbs and golden crust.